lm42p/diy/docs/source/Code/Code.rst

 Code
 ====

-Here is the code.
+Here is the Arduino code.
 I'm not a professional programmer.
 The code is a bit messy sorry about that.
 At the begining I tried to use AccelStepper library for Arduino but couldn't get it work well. (couldn't reach an appropriate speeed I don't know why) so I remove AccelStepper library